-I did these previous years, and the success and popularity of them were encouraging.
+I did these previous years, and their success and popularity of them were encouraging.

-But, with each year there are tons of changes to VR, as well as to PC components.
+But, each year there are tons of changes to VR, as well as to PC components.

 The hardware suggestions I am writing here are thoroughly thought through so that you will be completely on the safe side for years to come.
 I will add the links to Amazon pages* with the best price so that you can get it immediately.